RWS/studio-api-docs/apiconcepts/translationmemory/setting_up_the_provider_project.md

 Setting up the Project
 =====
-To implement a custom translation provider plug-in, create a new class library project in <var:VisualStudioEdition>.
+To implement a custom translation provider plug-in, create a new class library project in Var:VisualStudioEdition.

 Install the SDK on your Development Machine
 ----
-Before you start developing plug-ins for <Var:ProductName>, you should make sure that the  SDK is installed on your development PC.
-The SDK installer will add new templates to your <var:VisualStudioEdition> environment, as illustrated in the screenshot below.
+Before you start developing plug-ins for Var:ProductName, you should make sure that the  SDK is installed on your development PC.
+The SDK installer will add new templates to your Var:VisualStudioEdition environment, as illustrated in the screenshot below.
 For the type of plug-in discussed in this chapter, we require the **Translation Provider Plug-in** type.

 Please also refer to [Setting up a Development Machine](../../articles/gettingstarted/setting_up_a_developer_machine.md).

 Set up your Translation Provider Plug-in Project
 ----
-Start by creating a new project in <var:VisualStudioEdition>.
+Start by creating a new project in Var:VisualStudioEdition.
 In the **New Project** dialog box select the **Translation Provider Plug-in** template.
 Rename the project to **Sdk.LanguagePlatform.Samples.ListProvider**:

 <img style="display:block; " src="images/TranslationProviderProject.jpg"/>